bgamari/ghc-wiki-import/pattern-families.md

-The simplest useful example of this might be a `Between` pattern that only matches a particular range, a feature of [ Rust's pattern matching](http://doc.rust-lang.org/master/tutorial.html#pattern-matching) facility:
+The simplest useful example of this might be a `Between` pattern that only matches a particular range (a feature of [ Rust's pattern matching](http://doc.rust-lang.org/master/tutorial.html#pattern-matching) facility) — note that in this example that `Between` is indexed by two integers so there are *two* values (`from`, `to`) flowing into `Between` but no value flowing out:

 ```wiki